-It is possible to rearrange your finances so that countable assets are traded for exempt assets or made inaccessible to the state.
+It is possible to rearrange your finances, so that countable assets are traded for exempt assets or made inaccessible to the state.
 For example, instead of exhausting your savings on nursing home bills, you could pay off your mortgage or purchase a vehicle for your healthy spouse.

 Irrevocable trusts help preserve assets for your loved ones

 One way to do this is by establishing an irrevocable trust.
-Property placed in an irrevocable trust is excluded from your financial picture and thus not considered a countable asset when determining Medicaid eligibility.
+Property placed in an irrevocable trust is excluded from your financial picture and thus, not considered a countable asset when determining Medicaid eligibility.

 By naming a proper beneficiary, the principal deposited into the trust is sheltered from the state and preserved for your heirs.

-It is important to keep in mind that the terms of an irrevocable trust cannot be changed if you decide to end it.
+The terms of an irrevocable trust cannot be changed if you decide to end it.
 Also, the trust must be established and funded for a specific time period for the strategy to be effective.